-- appear at a stated place and time on a stated date in order that such sentence or order may be imposed or made. - (2) The provisions of section 54 (2) and 55 (1) and (2) shall mutatis mutandis apply with reference to a written notice issued under subsection (1).
+(2) The provisions of section 54 (2) and 55 (1) and (2) shall mutatis mutandis apply with reference to a written notice issued under subsection (1).

-APPEALS IN CASES OF CRIMINAL PROCEEDINGS IN SUPERIOR COURTS
+CHAPTER 31 APPEALS IN CASES OF CRIMINAL PROCEEDINGS IN SUPERIOR COURTS (ss 315-324)

-315. Court of appeal from superior court judgments.-
+315 Court of appeal in respect of superior court judgments

-- (1) In respect of appeals and questions of law reserved in connection with criminal cases heard by the High Court if Namibia the court of appeal shall be the Supreme Court of Namibia. - (2) An appeal referred to in subsection (1) shall lie to the Supreme Court of Namibia only as provided in sections 316 to 319 inclusive, and not as of right.
+(1) (a) In respect of appeals and questions of law reserved in connection with criminal cases heard by a High Court, the court of appeal shall be the Supreme Court of Appeal, except in so far as subsections (2) and (3) otherwise provides [sic].